Last updated on May 11th, 2023 at 05:02 pm

-Most cribs are made of wood, but you can get a metal or acrylic crib too.
-These materials make cribs heavier and stronger than Pack ‘N Plays.
-Because of their weight, cribs are usually sturdier and more stable, but less portable than Pack ‘N Plays.
+Most cribs are made of wood, but you can choose a metal or acrylic crib too.
+Anyway, all these materials are heavier and stronger than mesh on Pack ‘N Plays.
+That’s why cribs are also more durable, sturdier, and more stable, but less portable than Pack ‘N Plays.

-Pack ‘N Play’s construction is made of plastic and light-weight aluminum.
-Pack ‘N Play is also not surrounded by slats or spindles, but by mesh.
-The mesh must be breathable because this lowers the risk of suffocation and SIDS (Sudden Infant Death Syndrome).
-Because of these materials, Pack ‘N Plays are lighter and more portable than cribs.
-But their lightweight makes them a little less stable comparing to cribs.
+Pack ‘N Play construction is made of plastic and lightweight aluminum.
+It’s not surrounded by slats or spindles, but by breathable mesh.
+Breathability is very important, as it lowers the risk of suffocation and SIDS (Sudden Infant Death Syndrome)!
+As such, Pack ‘N Plays are lighter and more portable than cribs.
+But their lightweight makes them a little less stable compared to cribs.

 While cribs are meant only for sleep, Pack ‘N Plays can double as a convenient Playpen too.
 Though small, this is a safe, portable play and sleep area for your baby or young toddler.

-Obviously, you know what a crib is, but are you familiar with all its types?
-The choice of different crib types and models is impressive.
+Obviously, you know what a crib is, but are you familiar with all cribs types?
+The crib’s assortment is really impressive.

 First of all, cribs are available in standard (normal, regular, full-size) or mini size.
 And even if you heard otherwise, both dimensions are available in all types.
 Yes, comparing mini vs. full-size crib, there are certain differences in features, but I won’t go into details here.

 A non-convertible crib is a basic model, which doesn’t convert into bigger beds.